Chadowo/pong-taylor/README.md

 # Development

-First clone the source code
+First clone the source code:
 `git clone https://github.com/Chadowo/pong-taylor.git`

 and [download](https://taylor.oequacki.com/#downloads) Taylor for your platform, once that's done you should move the taylor executable to the directory where the source code is.
 With that it should be as easy as running the executable!

+This project uses [Rubocop](https://github.com/rubocop/rubocop) for linting, you can install it with the following command:
+`bundle install`

 # Assets